What To Do in Paris' 15th Arrondissement

 Parc Andre-Citroen & Its Balloon Ride

-Want to grab a unique photo of the city?
+Want to grab a unique photo of the city from the “Ballon de Paris”?
 Looking for a view of Paris that no one else has seen?
 Did you know there is a balloon ride in Parc André Citroën that you can go up in?
 Tucked in a futuristic park and technically used for recording weather readings, this balloon rises 150m into the Parisian air and offers a totally different view to every other spot in Paris.
 It’s not as pretty as the hot air balloons of old, or the new one built for the Olympic Torch, but you can’t ride those.
 You can ride this (if the weather is good, so be sure to check that it’s actually in operation before you go).